LambdaTest/documentation/docs/hyperexecute-status.md

 This section would show all the test suites or test scenarios that have been executed in the Job under the selected Task.

-A [`Scenario`](/support/docs/hyperexecute-concepts/#4-scenarios) can attain different statuses based on the completion level.
+A scenario can attain different statuses based on the completion level.

 | Icon | Status |
 |------|------|